squirrel-sql-client/squirrel-sql-code/sql12/plugins/editextras/doc/readme.txt

 <property name="p_plugin.work_dir" ...>
 <property name="p_plugin.core_libs_dir" ...>
 <property name="p_plugin.dist_dir" ... >
-and adopt them to your needs.
+and adjust them to your needs.

 When running SQuirrel check the plugins dialog (Menu Plugins --> Summary) to see if there is an entry named "SQL Entry Area Enhancements".
 If not you have